Mozu Ascot: 2020: six-year-old season

 Having raced on turf throughout his career, Mozu Ascot was switched to dirt at the start of 2020.
 He made his first appearance on the new surface in the Negishi Stakes over 1400 metres at Tokyo on 2 February and started at odds of 8.9/1 in a sixteen-runner field which also included Copano Kicking (winner of the race in 2019 and twice victorious in the Capella Stakes), Wide Pharaoh (Unicorn Stakes) and Wonder Lider (Musashino Stakes).
-Ridden by Lemaire he produced a sustained run on the outside in the straight, caught Copano Kicking in the final strides, and won by one and a quarter lengths.
+Ridden by Lemaire, he produced a sustained run on the outside in the straight, caught Copano Kicking in the final strides, and won by one and a quarter lengths.
 Yahagi subsequently commented "It was a strong win for him, especially having to carry 58kg... he's a horse that needs a bit of care, as he has his own character".

 Three weeks later Mozu Ascot contested his first Grade 1 on dirt when he started the 1.8/1 favourite for the February Stakes over 1600 metres at Tokyo.
 His fifteen opponents included Inti (winner of the race in 2019), Nonkono Yume (winner in 2018), Sunrise Nova (Unicorn Stakes, Musashino Stakes), Arctos (Procyon Stakes), Vengeance (Miyako Stakes), Time Flyer (Hopeful Stakes), Bulldog Boss (JBC Sprint), K T Brave (JBC Classic), Wide Pharaoh and Wonder Lider.
 After settling behind the leaders and turning into the straight in sixth place, Mozu Ascot made a forward move to take the lead 200 metres from the finish and drew away to win by two and a half lengths from K T Brave.
-After the race Lemaire commented "He broke well and we were able to settle right behind Inti as planned.
+After the race, Lemaire commented "He broke well and we were able to settle right behind Inti as planned.
 His acceleration was extraordinary.
 Although he is a newcomer in dirt racing, he adapted immediately to the surface and gave his best today".

 Mozu Ascot was scheduled to contest the Doncaster Handicap in Australia but quarantine measures imposed after the COVID-19 outbreak meant that he remained in Japan and was dropped back to 1200 metres on turf for the Takamatsunomiya Kinen at Chukyo on 29 March.
 He raced towards the rear before making some progress in the straight but never looked likely to win and came home thirteenth of the eighteen runners behind Mozu Superflare.
-The horse returned to the dirt for the Listed Kashiwa Kinen over 1600 metres at Funabashi Racecourse on 5 May when he finished sixth behind Wide Pharaoh.
+He returned to dirt for the Listed Kashiwa Kinen over 1600 metres at Funabashi Racecourse on 5 May when he finished sixth behind Wide Pharaoh.

-After the summer break Mozu Ascot returned in the Mile Championship Nambu Hai at the National Association of Racing's Morioka Racecourse and finished second to Arctos, beaten a neck by the winner.
+After the summer break, Mozu Ascot returned in the Mile Championship Nambu Hai at the National Association of Racing's Morioka Racecourse and finished second to Arctos, beaten a neck by the winner.
 In the Musashino Stakes at Tokyo in November he started second favourite but came home seventh behind Sunrise Nova.
-On his final appearance Mozu Ascot contested the Champions Cup at Chukyo on 6 December.
-After racing towards the rear of the field he made strong progress in the straight but was unable to reach the leaders and finished fifth to Chuwa Wizard.
+On his final appearance, Mozu Ascot contested the Champions Cup at Chukyo on 6 December.
+After racing towards the rear of the field, he made strong progress in the straight but was unable to reach the leaders and finished fifth to Chuwa Wizard.